jelmansouri/qmk_userspace/README.md

 (for the same functionality on ZMK, see [here](https://github.com/jelmansouri/kyria-zmk))

 Layout iteration is deceptively punishing: you only notice real flaws after you’ve practiced enough to be fast, and by then you’ve built muscle memory you might need to unlearn.
-The only reason this is workable is the ergo keyboard community being generous with their notes and over time you start building instincts for what will or won’t work.
+The reason this is workable, beside the fun of learning is the ergo keyboard community being generous with their notes and over time you start building instincts for what will or won’t work.

 My layout primary goals
  * Make HRM feel snappy and predictable without timing games.
- * Preserve all capabilities of a normal keyboard, and improving on many aspects (num layer pad, ...).
+ * Preserve all capabilities of a normal keyboard, and improving on many aspects (numpad layer, ...).
  * Reduce cognitive load of having to do more things to access capabilities (low number of layers, ...).
- * Provide good ergonomics ans quality of life for my day to day usage (Coding, debugging, writing).
+ * Provide good ergonomics and quality of life for my day to day usage (Coding, debugging, writing).
- * Enjoy typing.
+ * Optimize for MacOS

 ## Shiftless and timeless homerow mods